 When and how often can my rent be increased?

-Your landlord can increase your rent no more than once every 180 days (roughly every six months).
+Your landlord can increase your rent no more than once every 12 months.
 They have to give you 60 days’ advance notice (two months) of any rent increase, and this has to be in writing.